langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

-- `bash` shell programming is a lot like any kind of programming, and that includes having variables - containers that hold strings and numbers, which can be changed, compared, and passed around. `bash` variables have some very special operators that can be used when you refer to a variable. `bash` also has some important built-in variables, ones that provide important information about the other variables in your script.
+- `bash` shell programming is a lot like any kind of programming, and that includes having variables - containers that hold strings and numbers, which can be changed, compared, and passed around. `bash` variables have some very special operators that can be used when you refer to a variable. `bash` also has some important builtin variables, ones that provide important information about the other variables in your script.
   [5.7.2.
 O'Reilly: `bash` Cookbook, 2nd Edition](#572-oreilly-bash-cookbook-2nd-edition)